What's the Best Toothpaste If I Have Gum Disease?

 At Premier Periodontics, we can detect gum disease, also known as periodontal disease, during a dental exam.
 Regular dental exams and biannual teeth cleanings allow us to diagnose it early before it progresses to more advanced stages.
 Many of our patients wonder if their early-stage periodontal disease can go away with regular oral hygiene.
 Healthy oral habits like regular tooth brushing and flossing, eating healthy foods, and not using tobacco are ways to prevent gum disease from developing.
 However, they do not help treat it.

 Our periodontists in Bellevue, WA know how to treat gum disease with various in-office gum disease treatments.
 There are also measures you can take at home to prevent or minimize the effects of gum disease, like using specialized toothpaste formulated specifically for the gums.
-Our knowledgeable staff at any of our Washington locations, including Olympia, Redmond, Bellevue, Kent, Kirkland, Mercer Island, and Everett, can help guide you through the proper tools and techniques to keep your mouth and gums as healthy as possible, including selecting toothpaste for patients with gum disease.
+Our knowledgeable staff at any of our Washington locations, including Olympia, Redmond, Bellevue, Kirkland, Mercer Island, and Everett, can help guide you through the proper tools and techniques to keep your mouth and gums as healthy as possible, including selecting toothpaste for patients with gum disease.

 What is periodontal disease?